Volunteers bring yule-tidal wave of cheer

-Buddy the Elf and the Grinch spread holiday cheer while volunteers handed out toys to 216 Families at the Airman’s Attic second annual toy drive at Offutt Air Force Base, Nebraska.
+Lt.
+Col. Todd Rotramel, the Grinch, left Catina Nesheim, Center and Maj.
+Trevor Martin, Buddy the Elf, pose for a selfie at the 2nd annual toy drive on December 7, 2024, at Offutt Air Force Base, Nebraska.
+Buddy the Elf and the Grinch spread holiday cheer while volunteers handed out toys to 216 Families.
+(U.S. Air Force courtesy photo)

 |Date Taken: